Southern Pacific

 SP 2150 Baldwin S12, SP Class BS412-4

-"Frank's Office" is written in chalk over the door of the 2150.
-The Baldwin S12 was captured on December 28, 1973 in Taylor Yard, Los Angeles, California.
+"Frank's Office" was written in chalk over the door of Southern Pacific (SP) 2150.
+The Baldwin S12 was captured on Friday, December 28, 1973, in Taylor Yard, Los Angeles, CA.

 Related Information